RTEMS/rtems-docs/user/tracing/examples.rst

 signifies the use of the complete path to the required directory or file.
 Write the full path instead of the path file: `sparc-rtems5/erc32/lib/` in the following commands according to your installation.
-Also confirm the path of the fileio’s executable and object files in the last line of the command according to your installation.
+Also confirm the path of the fileio's executable and object files in the last line of the command according to your installation.

 .. code:: shell